 The 60-month look-back

-There are legitimate exceptions (transfers between spouses, transfers to a blind/disabled child, caregiver-child residence transfers under 42 USC § 1396p(c)(2)(B)(iv) requiring 2-year residency + physician attestation, sibling exception with 1-year residency + equity interest, sole-benefit trusts) and legitimate planning structures (DRA-2005-compliant SPIAs that satisfy the six requirements, promissory notes meeting the three-prong test, Modified Half-a-Loaf gifting, prospective personal services contracts at FMV, undue hardship waivers with 40-day filing deadlines, irrevocable trusts established more than 60 months before application).
+There are legitimate exceptions (transfers between spouses, transfers to a blind or disabled child, certain caregiver-child residence transfers, and sole-benefit trusts) and legitimate planning structures (compliant annuities, promissory notes, personal services contracts at fair market value, and undue-hardship waivers).
 But anything you do inside the 60-month window without an attorney's review is risky.
 If CHOICES is on the horizon for a family member, do not gift assets without consulting an elder-law attorney first.
-For the complete TN-specific framework, exempt transfer mechanics, worked penalty calculations, 15 common mistakes, appeals procedure, Tennessee's lack of recognition for Lady Bird deeds, and uncertain TOD deed status, see Tennessee's 5-Year Lookback and Penalty Divisor complete guide.
+For the complete TN-specific framework, exempt-transfer mechanics, and worked penalty calculations, see Tennessee's 5-Year Lookback and Penalty Divisor complete guide.

 Pathway 3: ECF CHOICES (the I/DD Long-Term-Care Pathway)